andy-guttridge/tribehub_drf/testing.md

     <img src="readme_media/testing/notifications1.png" width=800>
 </p>

-## `events/` GET
+## `/events/` GET

-*Please note that the most useful combinations of search and filter parameters were tested, however every conceivable combination may not have been tested due to time constraints.
+*Please note that the most useful combinations of search and filter parameters were tested.
 Given sufficient time, further tests would be conducted to cover every combination.*

 ### Test 37